 Floating shelves along one wall to house curios and display objects helps to style the scene, like that of an art gallery.

-12. Design around period features
+22. Design around period features

 In this period property the homeowners have used the architecture to perfection, but have kept the look contemporary with smart furniture designs.
-The bay window seat idea is a fine example of how old and new can work in perfect harmony alongside each other.
+The bay window seat is a fine example of how old and new can work in perfect harmony alongside each other.
 The clean lines of the boxy seat structure sits in the traditional period feature of the bay window.
 The smart design also features an extra living room storage idea.

 The rest of the room is anchored around this modern window seat design, with a rug to zone the seating area.
 A contemporary marble coffee table and sleek leather armchair are added to invite a more formal seating area for entertaining.

-14. Welcome the outside in
+23. Welcome the outside in

 Creating a new vibe in your existing living room and adding a pop of lush greenery to the decor.
 Choose plants that make a statement, placing them at different heights to fill the space from floor to ceiling.
 Cluster groups of plants with compatible shapes and coverage.

-15. Create an art gallery feel with a white backdrop
+24. Create an art gallery feel with a white backdrop

 Adopt an art gallery aesthetic for an effortless modern living room decor by inviting brilliant white walls to create a clean backdrop for accent colours.
 Allow pops of primary colour through artwork, soft furnishings and furniture to dictate the style of your surroundings.

-16. Set up an on-trend bar
+25. Set up an on-trend bar

-17. Venture to the dark side
+26. Venture to the dark side

 Brooding dark colours has been prominent in interior design in recent years, only gaining more popularity.
 It's a great choice for a modern living room to cocoon the room in colour to make it feel fully immersive.

 This approach to using colour and on every surface, from walls and floors to window frames and radiators is not for the faint of heart – it's a bold look to embrace with fashionable finesse.
 Carry the bold vibe over into your living room curtain ideas to ramp up the luxe factor.

 How can I make my living room look modern?